Comparison · 8 min read

 The ChannelOS live board and Canva-style editor, contrasted with a Xibo (Xibo Signage / Spring Signage Ltd)-style CMS layout dashboard

 Xibo (Xibo Signage / Spring Signage Ltd) is a genuinely open-source digital-signage CMS with deep, professional scheduling — and if your team is comfortable self-hosting a server and managing player devices, it’s a strong, low-cost choice.
-ChannelOS is a different bet for a different person: the shop owner, café manager or clinic receptionist who wants a screen live today, without a server, a player app or a design tool.
-This is an honest look at where the two diverge.
+ChannelOS is for the person on the other side of that plumbing: you have a TV, you do not have a server, and the artwork is the part that never gets done.
+If you are shopping for a Xibo alternative, this is an honest look at where the two diverge — and at who should stay exactly where they are.

 Do I need a media player or device for Xibo (Xibo Signage / Spring Signage Ltd)?